Site icon She Travels Australia

 Geordie Bay

 Geordie Bay is located towards the opposite end of the hop-on/hop-off bus.
-Families with young kids would benefit most from the short walk down to a quiet bay.
+Families with young kids would be happy with the short walk down to the quiet bay.
 Holidayers will love the nearby rental properties with views of Geordie Bay and Fays Bay.
 This bay has a big sandy beach and gorgeous blue sea, and is one of the busiest on the island.
 Geordie Bay is kid-friendly, calm, and never seems over crowded.

 Geordie Bay